MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-crisis-communication-app.md

 1. **Save** and **Publish** the app.

-#### Optionally enable location updates
+#### Optional: Enable location updates

 This app allows you to record a user's location and store it in your SharePoint site whenever a user sets their status.
 Your crisis management team can view this data in a Power BI report.

+> [!NOTE]
-This step is optional, if you do not want to track user location, please ignore these steps.
+> Enabling location updates is optional.
+You can skip this section if you do not want to track user location.

 To enable this functionality, follow these steps: